Skava600/CarWashTgBot/README.md

-You can earning money on your own car wash at @carwasherbot
+You can earn money on your own car wash at @carwasherbot
 ## Features
 - Buy workers
 - Transfer money